felixfoertsch/felixfoertsch.github.io/_posts/2019-02-19-How to begin an english sentence.md

 excerpt_separator: <!-- more -->
 ---

-During the writing of my thesis, I collected some english words you can use two empower your writing style.
+During the writing of my thesis, I collected some English words you can use two empower your writing style.

 <!-- more -->